bhaidar/bhaidar.github.io/_posts/2018-09-10-create-aspnet-core-app-with-dotnet-cli-push-to-azure-portal-using-git.md

     dotnet new classlib --framework netcoreapp2.1
 ````

 All the options available to use with the `dotnet new` command are listed at the top.
-In addition, all available templates that you can create with that command are then listed with explanation for each template.
-Finally, an example on how to use the command is shown towards the end of the documentation.
+In addition, all available templates that you can create with that command are then listed with an explanation for each template.
+Finally, an example on how to use the command is shown at the end.

 For our scenario, we will be creating an ASP.NET Core MVC app.
 Therefore, you need to run the following command: